maciejhirsz/kobold/README.md

 * State constructor that implements the `IntoState` trait. **Kobold** comes with default implementations for most primitive types, so we can use `u32` here.
-* The anonymous render function that uses the constructed state, in our case its argument is `&Hook<u32>`.
+* The anonymous render closure that uses the constructed state, in our case its argument is `&Hook<u32>`.

 The `Hook` here is a smart pointer to the state itself that allows non-mutable access to the state.
 The `bind!` macro can be invoked for any `Hook` to create closures with `&mut` references to the